MelkoCollective/CDL_2020/Project_2_VQE_Molecules/BusinessApplication.md

 ## Q&A #4: Is there a possibility assess therapeutic properties of these molecules i.e. how do they get absorbed into the human body, how can they target specific cells or pathogens in the body.

-The idea is that, when having the full simulation of the molecules at hand, one could try to also simulate the reaction of such molecule under different external conditions (aka pressure, temperature, viscosity, etc…).
+The idea is that, when having the full simulation of the molecules at hand, one could try to also simulate the reaction of such molecule under different external conditions (aka pressure, temperature, viscosity, etc.).
 Therefore, it would take a lot more work to be able to transform this external information into an input of the quantum computer, but one could imagine that once such mappings are achieved, we might encounter all sorts of possible scenarios for different molecules.
 What is therefore remaining is the investigation of all the possible scenarios and picking the one yielding satisfactory results.

 ## Q&A #5: Also, is it possible to evaluate physical properties of these molecules computationally rather than creating them.
 How can we create these molecules in real life. i.e. even if they are computationally possible are there physical constraints to reach the energy states required for the creation of these new molecules?